hlandau/ncdocs/domain-names.md

     - A string.
-Where this form is encountered, it shall be substituted with an array containing that string and be processed as though that was what was encountered, as per the above form. or more strings.
-Each such string shall not exceed 255 bytes in its UTF-8 representation.
+Where this form is encountered, it shall be substituted with an array containing that string and be processed as though that was what was encountered, as per the above form.

     Examples: